Contract & Get Appointed to Sell with Health Insurance Companies

 Contracting to Sell Medicare Plans

 Traditionally, to contract with Medicare carriers, agents filled out contracting paper forms and faxed them to carriers or their FMO.
 While this is occasionally still an option today, most agents save time and streamline the process by completing contracts online.
 You can register with Ritter to gain access to our Platform with prefilled online contracting for more than 120 carriers!
-The Platform is your central hub for all of your contract insight, client management, commissions reports, and more.
+The Platform is your central hub for your contract insight, commissions reports, and more.

 To contract with carriers through the Ritter Platform, follow the steps below.